qusers/qsource/README.md

 This one will be kept as a stale branch with the final version of the NEW MPI implementation by Ake Sandgren.
-Ake also took care of cleaning parts of the code such as an odd call to acosd which only use to work on old IBM proprietary compilers.
+Ake also took care of cleaning parts of the code such as an odd call to acosd which only used to work on old IBM proprietary compilers.

 So there are three testing versions now: